marksands/marksands.github.com/_posts/2019-10-21-19-better-codable-through-property-wrappers.markdown

 }
 ```

 Needless to say, making every field an optional type was painful.
-One solution to the null data is to provide sensible defaults at the cost of implementing a custom decoder.
+One solution to the null data is to provide sensible defaults at the cost of implementing a custom Decodable initializer.
 But ideally, we really just don't want Users that don't satisfy valid data for all fields.
 Now we're left at a crossroad because we need the ability to decode an array of Users that might contain bad data yet discard the bad users.
 What we're looking for is essentially the Codable version of `arrayOfUses.compactMap { $0 }`, to filter out nils.

 There are a few hurdles to overcome for this seemingly simple task.
-If the goal is to keep all fields non-optional, then we need to implement a custom decoder on the `UserResponse` type.
+If the goal is to keep all fields non-optional, then we need to implement a custom initializer on the `UserResponse` type.
 When decoding a User value, if a non-optional field is found to be null, then an exception is thrown and the _entire_ UserResponse fails to decode.
 In order to ignore or filter out failed User elements, we have to go really into the weeds with Codable.

 ## Decoding the Array